 "A lot of people feel and look less tight and toned when they stop working out," he explains.
 "It's more of a cosmetic thing."

-When you aren't working out regularly, your body composition starts to change.
-With little physical activity, muscle cells will shrink.
-With less calorie burn, fat cells will start to expand, making the body look softer.
+When you don't work out regularly, your body composition starts to change.
+With little physical activity, muscle cells shrink.
+With less calorie burn, fat cells start to expand, making the body look softer.

 How to stay fit during the holiday season

-While it is common to be busy this time of year, exercise shouldn't be pushed to the backburner.
-Not only will regular activity help you look great at holiday parties and in photos, exercise will give you a big boost of energy and endorphins so you can happily get through your to-do list and late nights.
+While it is common to be busy this time of year, exercise shouldn't be pushed to the back burner.
+Not only will regular activity help you look great at holiday parties and in photos, but exercise will give you a big boost of energy and endorphins so you can happily get through your to-do list and late nights.

 Petty offers the following tips for fitting in exercise no matter how busy your schedule:

-• Make fitness a family affair.
-Instead of watching a movie or television show, Petty suggests going for a family bike ride or walk, or doing laps around the mall when shopping.
-If it's too cold outside, try a Zumba class or free fitness video on YouTube.
+- Make fitness a family affair.
+Instead of watching a movie or television show, Petty suggests going for a family bike ride or walk or doing laps around the mall when shopping.
+If it's too cold outside, try a Zumba class or a free fitness video on YouTube.

-• HIIT it hard.
-HIIT stands for high intensity interval training and is a great way to rev your metabolism and blast calories in a short amount of time.
+- HIIT it hard.
+HIIT stands for high-intensity interval training, and it is a great way to rev your metabolism and blast calories in a short amount of time.

-• Strength training HIIT circuits: Pick five to seven bodyweight exercises (squats, lunges, pushups, jumping jacks, mountain climbers, crunches, etc.).
+- Strength training HIIT circuits: Pick five to seven bodyweight exercises (squats, lunges, pushups, jumping jacks, mountain climbers, crunches, etc.).
 Warm up with five minutes of light cardio.
-Perform each move for 60 to 90 seconds or until you can no longer perform the exercise with correct form.
+Perform each move for 60 to 90 seconds or until you can no longer perform the exercise with the correct form.
 Quickly go to the next move with little to no rest in between sets.
 Once you finish the set of exercises, repeat the circuit again until you have exercised for at least 30 minutes.
 Rest as needed.
-Your heart rate will stay up and you'll tone your muscles.
+Your heart rate will stay up, and you'll tone your muscles.
 Stretch afterward.
-For more, try these five festive exercises you can do anywhere
+For more, try these five festive exercises you can do anywhere.

-Even if you have only five to 10 minutes for exercise, "every little bit counts," says Petty.
-While he recommends 30 minutes most days of the week, just 15 minutes of exercise can help you torch through more calories during the rest of your day, decrease stress and increase energy.
+Even if you have only five to 10 minutes for exercise, "every little bit counts," Petty says.
+While he recommends 30 minutes most days of the week, just 15 minutes of exercise can help you burn more calories during the rest of your day, decrease stress and increase energy.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.